hybridsynchaadl/hybridsynchaadl.github.io/download.md

 title: Download
 slug: /download
 ---
 The HybridSynchAADL tool is an [OSATE2](https://osate.org/) plugin.
-The tool runs in
-<b>Java1.8</b> and is available for Linux(Ubuntu).
-Check whether Java1.8 is
-installed in your local machine or not.
+The tool runs in <b>Java1.8</b> and is available for Linux(Ubuntu) and macOS.
+Check whether Java1.8 is installed in your local machine or not.
 If it is not installed, go to this [link](https://www.oracle.com/kr/java/technologies/javase/javase-jdk8-downloads.html), and download Java1.8.